A Vision for Trustworthy, Fair, and Efficient Socio-Technical Control using Karma Economies: Dynamic Resource Allocation under Maximum Long-Run Nash Welfare (MLNW)

 In settings where the resources are mutually exclusive, the maximum Nash welfare solution has similar structural properties with the exception that constraints $\sum_{j \in \M}\chi^*_{i,j}(u_i) \leq 1$ bind before constraints $\chi^*_{i,j}(u_i) \leq 1$, and therefore it holds that $\eta^*_{i,j}(u_i) = \eta^*_i(u_i)$ for all $i \in \N$, $j \in \M$, $u_i \in \U_i$.
 Moreover, there could be some resources $j \in \M$ that are not fully allocated and/or have $\lambda^*_j = 0$.
 For these resources, it must hold that all users $i \in \N_j$ are guaranteed to receive a (potentially more desirable) resource in all urgency states $u_i \in \U_i$.
 To complement the theoretical properties established in Proposition~\ref{prop:max-Nash-welfare}, we revisit our running example of allocating highway priority lanes.

 \begin{mdframed}[backgroundcolor=green!10] \begin{example}[Allocation of Highway Priority Lanes under MLNW] Figure~\ref{fig:max-Nash-welfare-example} illustrates the MLNW solution (Figure~\ref{fig:max-Nash-welfare-solution}) for allocating highway priority lanes over the morning rush hour, as specified in Example~\ref{ex:running-example-full}.
-We additionally consider that the users are uniformly grouped in one of the four urgency processes shown in Figure~\ref{fig:heterogeneous-urgency-example}, which all have the same average urgency but different dynamics.
+We additionally consider that the users are uniformly grouped in one of the four urgency processes shown in Figure~\ref{fig:heterogeneous-urgency-example}, which all have the same average urgency but different dynamics\footnote{Optimization problem~\eqref{eq:max-Nash-welfare} is solved using a representative user of each urgency process, rather than all 9000 users, leveraging the symmetry property of Proposition~\ref{prop:max-Nash-scale-invariance}.}.
 To highlight the fairness and efficiency of MLNW, it is contrasted to two other solutions: Figure~\ref{fig:static-Nash-welfare-solution} shows the outcomes if Nash welfare is maximized separately for each day in a single-shot manner; and Figure~\ref{fig:utilitarian-solution} shows the utilitarian solution, which assumes that the urgency is interpersonally comparable and allocates the most desirable resources to the highest urgency irrespective of the underlying urgency process.
 Contrasting first to the single-shot maximum Nash welfare solution, it allocates all users their \emph{fair share} of each departure interval irrespective of urgency, due to its scale invariance property, cf. Figure~\ref{fig:static-Nash-welfare-solution}--left.
 While this still leads to strong Pareto improvements in the long-run expected average rewards over the non-controlled benchmark, cf. Figure~\ref{fig:static-Nash-welfare-solution}--right, it is pronouncedly dominated by MLNW that properly accounts for the dynamics, cf. Figure~\ref{fig:max-Nash-welfare-solution}--right.
 It can be seen that MLNW extracts possible efficiency gains from the urgency dynamics in an interpersonally non-comparable, and thereby fairness preserving, manner.
 Namely, as revealed by Figure~\ref{fig:max-Nash-welfare-solution}--left, different users `trade' their fair shares of different departure intervals in a mutually beneficial manner.
 For example, users who experience urgency $u_\textup{h}=9$ one eighth of the time (displayed green) give up the majority of their fair shares of most departure intervals in exchange of a larger share of the most desirable intervals $j^*$ and $j^*-1$.
 On the other hand, users who experience a constant urgency $u=2$ (displayed red), while they give up some of their fair shares of $j^*$, $j^*-1$, $j^*-2$, gain a larger share of all other intervals.